albortros/COVID-19/README.md

   * `model-SIR-by-region-bayes`: least squares SIR per region, poisson errors, weak prior on the population.

+  * `model-SIR-region-truepop`: like the former, but the population is fixed to the true known population, and the errors are rescaled with sqrt(chi^2/dof).

 ### Predictions

 A directory `predictions` for model prediction output in a common format.